 Or is it healthy communities build healthy people

 In my experience healthy people is one aspect of community and business development often overlooked, leaving the problems and frustrations to the health professionals who are so overworked in smaller communities they become reactive, not proactive.
-The solution lies in having the business and non-profit organisations working together to solve both health and social problems as well as business problems experienced by both.
+The solution lies in having the business and non-profit organisations work together to solve both health and social problems as well as business problems experienced by both.

 Chronic disease is one of the most significant health problems facing communities, indeed the world.
 Building healthy communities is a continuum including physical, mental and social wellbeing, not merely the absence of disease.
-Hence, participation in social and community life provide benefits important to an individual’s overall health, wellbeing and survival.
+Hence, participation in social and community life provides benefits important to an individual’s overall health, wellbeing and survival.

 Yes, there is a lot of stress on businesses and non-profits in our regional, rural and remote communities.
-The question is, is its healthy people who build healthy businesses, or is it healthy businesses build healthy people?
+The question is, is it healthy people who build healthy businesses, or is it healthy businesses build healthy people?
 It is hoped community leaders will consider the health of their community and its people as an important way of helping the community to grow to prosper while meeting people’s aspirations.

 Planning and building healthy people and communities

-In planning and building healthy people and communities, you need to explore how the various community environments impact, either positively and negatively, on the potential to contract chronic diseases such as:
+In planning and building healthy people and communities, you need to explore how the various community environments impact, either positively and negatively, the potential to contract chronic diseases such as: